AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_push_android.md

 ![Set up Push Notifications (Android)](https://web-cdn.agora.io/docs-files/1649843666791)

-Assume that User A sends a message to User B, and User B goes offline.
-Agora Chat server pushes a notification to the device of User B via FCM, and temporarily stores this message.
-Once User B comes back online, Agora Chat SDK pulls the message from the server, and pushes the message to User B using persistent connections.
+Assume that User A sends a message to User B, but User B goes offline before receiving it.
+The Agora Chat server pushes a notification to the device of User B via FCM and temporarily stores this message.
+Once User B comes back online, the Agora Chat SDK pulls the message from the server and pushes the message to User B using persistent connections.

 ## Prerequisites